MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker_hyperv.md

 powershell New-Item -Type Directory c:\share\en-us
 ```

 Hyper-V containers use the Nano Server base OS image.
-Because Nano Server is light weight operating system and does not include the IIS package, this needs to be obtained in order to complete this exercise.
+Because Nano Server is lightweight operating system and does not include the IIS package, this needs to be obtained in order to complete this exercise.
 This can be found on the Window Server 2016 technical preview media under the NanoServer\Packages directory.

 Copy `Microsoft-NanoServer-IIS-Package.cab` from `NanoServer\Packages` to `c:\share` on the container host.